dustinwloring1988/bolt.new/README.md

 - **Local Import**: Allow the import of local projects.

 ### ✨ Features Coming Soon
-- **Vite 7**: Update Vite to version 7.
-This will require so refactoring of some code as well.
 - **Auto fix errors**: Auto detect and fix errors.
 - **Enhanced Prompts**: All prompts still need to be updated.